-Waka Hourua is a four year partnership between national Māori health workforce development non-government organisation, Te Rau Matatini and national Pacific non-government organisation, Le Va.
+Waka Hourua is a partnership between national Māori health workforce development non-government organisation, Te Rau Matatini and national Pacific non-government organisation, Le Va.

 Waka Hourua has five key components.
 These are: